Here is a list of my top items that you can find in my nut-free keto pantry! Who else will be adding these to their grocery list this week?

 I included my favorite dessert recipes that incorporate SunButter Sunflower Butter below for all your nut substitution needs 🙂

 Did you know avocado oil was a thing?
 It’s the oil pressed from the pulp of an avocado, and is a great alternative to the more popular olive oil!
-Avocado oil has a lengthy list of benefits, due to the amount of antioxidants and healthy fats.
+Avocado oil has a lengthy list of benefits, due to the number of antioxidants and healthy fats.
 Click here to get more in-depth info about the antioxidants and oils found in avocado oil.

 Avocado oil is hands-down way more versatile than olive oil.
 One of my favorite dishes that uses avocado oil is Warm Bacon and Egg Salad, plus, I just use it in my everyday cooking!